 - Do not use public transport

 Learn more about self-isolation.

-- If you have signs of a cold, the flu, or COVID-like illness (even mild ones):
+If you get sick with signs of a cold, the flu, or COVID-like illness (even mild ones):

-- We recommend you get tested 7 days or more after you were last in contact with a person infected with COVID-19.
+- We recommend you get tested seven days or more after you were last in contact with the person infected with COVID-19.

-- When booking your appointment select the option: “I have been sent for testing by Public Health”
+- When you book your appointment online, select the option “I have been sent for testing by Public Health.”

 Where to get tested?

 - To find the nearest testing location, go to fraserhealth.ca/COVID19testing